WilCF/random_renamer/readme.md

-Certainly!
-Here's a `README.md` for the script you've been provided:

----

 # File Renaming Script

 This script renames all files in the directory where the script is located, following a specific naming convention: a capital letter followed by a two-digit number, while preserving the original file extensions.
 The renamed files are then placed in a new folder named "new".